kidzik/kidzinski.com/content/project/longitudinal-data.md

 Here, the connected dots come from individual subjects and the black thick line corresponds to the population mean.

-In this package we follow the methodology from [Kidziński, Hastie (2018)](https://arxiv.org/abs/1809.08771) to fit trajectories using matrix completion.
-To this end, we discretize the time grid some continous basis and find a low-rank decomposition of the dense matrix.
+**I've build the package to fit trajectories using matrix completion and I described the methodology in my recent paper [Kidziński, Hastie (2018)](https://arxiv.org/abs/1809.08771).** To this end, we discretize the time grid some continous basis and find a low-rank decomposition of the dense matrix.

 ![Matrix completion and sparse longitudinal completion](https://s3-eu-west-1.amazonaws.com/kidzinski/kidzinski/fcomplete/intro-1.png)